robert-kisteleki/goat/doc/quickstart.md

 # create a one-off with default set of probes
 $ ./goatcli measure --ping --target ping.ripe.net

-# create an periodic measurement with default set of probes and predefined start and stop times
+# create an periodic measurement with default set of probes and predefined start and end times
-$ ./goatcli measure --ping --target ping.ripe.net --periodic --start 2023-10-23T19 --stop tomorrow
+$ ./goatcli measure --ping --target ping.ripe.net --periodic --start 2023-10-23T19 --end tomorrow

 # create a one-off with 15 probes from AS33260
 $ ./goatcli measure --ping --target ping.ripe.net --probeasn 15@3320